Skip to main content

 • Wattage: 1,800 watts

-Similar to the GE Profile Smart Oven in performance and functionality, this oven is another excellent pick—especially for anyone who's looking for an elevated style in their kitchen.
+Similar in performance and functionality to the GE Profile Smart Oven, this countertop oven is another excellent pick—especially for anyone looking for an elevated style in their kitchen.
+It combines performance, aesthetic appeal, and an intuitive interface.
+It delivers consistent heating for everyday tasks like reheating pizza, roasting veggies, and baking cookies.

-It comes with a baking tray, wire rack, air-fry basket, and round pizza pan (which can accommodate a 12-inch pizza), so you can tackle multiple cooking projects back to back or make use of multiple rack positions at once.
+It comes with a baking tray, wire rack, air fry basket, and a round pizza pan (which can accommodate a 12-inch pizza), so you can tackle multiple cooking projects back-to-back or use multiple rack positions at once.
 It's also large enough to fit a standard 9-by-13 baking pan without handles.

 Pros